Energy Snapshot — 08/05/2026

 Nuclear

-0% (first nuclear plant under construction)
+0% (first nuclear plant construction started 2026)

 Renewables